sg-hk/pytimer/README.md

 # pytimer
-A tatsumato inspired CLI pomodoro timer in Python.
+A tatsumato inspired CLI pomodoro timer in Python, adapted for Hyprland.
 It takes on flag arguments for the work and break times, and can do the following as well:
 - Switch to an app on work time, and make it fullscreen.
-The commands depend on Hyprland.
 - Lock the screen on break time, and unlock it when break time ends.
-I am using an Eww widget for this, not included.
 - Run the wayland app launcher wofi on break time.

 The script will also log the pomodoro's work length, date, and category in an SQL database.
-No query tool is included as this is meant to be a standalone script (above dependencies notwithstanding).
+No query tool is included as this is meant to be a standalone script (above dependencies to Hyprland notwithstanding).

 Flags:
 ```